How to Participate in an Online Chat

 A chat room is an online space where groups of people can talk back and forth via text, audio, web camera, or a combination of media.
-In an online chat, you're having a conversation with one or more people in real time (without delay, as with a discussion board), and your entire conversation appears in the chat window.
+In chat, you’re having a conversation with one or more people in real time (without delay, as you experience with a discussion board), and your entire conversation appears in the chat window.
 Here are some characteristics of chat that you should know about:

 When the chat is over, unless you save a copy, the conversation is typically gone.

-Several people can interact at once in a chat, although this can take getting used to as you try to follow what others are saying and jump in with your own comments.
+Several people can interact at once, although this can take getting used to as you try to follow what others are saying and jump in with your own comments.

-When you find a chat you want to participate in, sign up to get a screen name, and then you simply enter the chat room, enter your message, and submit it.
-It shows up in the stream of comments, and others may — or may not — reply to it.
+When you find a chat you want to participate in, sign up to get a screen name, and then you simply enter the chat room, enter your comment, and submit it.
+Your comment shows up in the stream of comments, and others may — or may not — reply to it.

 When you’re talking to someone in a chat room with multiple people, if the site offers the option, you could invite him to enter a private chat room, which keeps the rest of the folks who wandered into the chat room out of your conversation.